ns1-terraform/terraform-provider-ns1/website/docs/r/user.html.markdown

 * `name` - (Required) The free form name of the user.
 * `username` - (Required) The users login name.
 * `email` - (Required) The email address of the user.
-* `notify` - (Required) The Whether or not to notify the user of specified events.
+* `notify` - (Required) Whether or not to notify the user of specified events.
 Only `billing` is available currently.
 * `teams` - (Required) The teams that the user belongs to.
 * `dns_view_zones` - (Optional) Whether the user can view the accounts zones.
 * `dns_manage_zones` - (Optional) Whether the user can modify the accounts zones.